romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-Your team has recently integrated GitHub secret scanning into your development workflow.
+Q: Your team has recently integrated GitHub secret scanning into your development workflow.
 How does secret scanning differ from code scanning in this context?
 <details><summary>Show the answer</summary><p>

 - **Secret scanning detects secrets, such as tokens and keys, accidentally pushed to repositories, whereas code scanning identifies security vulnerabilities within the codebase**